Characters

 they found is surprisingly powerful.
 A cat they encounter has a surprise of its own.

-Ep 5: Trust Your Gutts
+Episode 5: Trust Your Gutts

 The mystical Unum descends on Gnarrgutts and Meme to deliver a bold